E lawe i ke aʻo a mālama, a e ʻoi mau ka naʻauao.

 -

-Teaching strategies: Activate prior knowledge, real-world connections, class discussion
+Teaching strategies: Activate prior knowledge, real-world connections, partnered dialogue, class discussion

 -